au-en

 What do I do next?

 If you recognise one or more of these symptoms/behaviours, it might be arthritis pain.
 Take our online assessment and take your dog to the vet for a full clinical examination.
-There are novel therapies that can help to manage the pain and let your dog live its best life.
+There are novel therapies that can help to manage the pain and let your dog live their best life.

 My dog has already been diagnosed with arthritis